Date: 2006

 Series/Number: EUI LAW; 2006/31

-Keyword(s): Referendum European law Fundamental/human rights International agreements Judicial review Amsterdam Treaty Enlargement European Convention Founding Treaties IGC 1996 IGC 2000 Intergovernmental conferences Maastricht Treaty Nice Treaty Treaty on European Union Treaty reform Joint decision making Legislative procedure Majority voting National parliaments Qualified majority Unanimity Law
+Keyword(s): Referendum European law Fundamental/human rights International agreements Judicial review Amsterdam Treaty Enlargement European Convention Founding treaties IGC 1996 IGC 2000 Intergovernmental conferences Maastricht Treaty Nice Treaty Treaty on European Union Treaty reform Joint decision making Legislative procedure Majority voting National parliaments Qualified majority Unanimity Law

 Files associated with this item